rwxrob/zet/20220126190343/README.md

 Rancher Desktop 1.0 was just announced just in time to help large companies deal with the looming deadline to start paying for their corporate subscriptions to Docker Desktop (Enterprise).
 This is huge.
-All the alternatives so far have not fulfilling the same expectation of drop-dead simple user-friendly interfaces to Docker.
+All the alternatives so far have not fulfilling the same expectation for a drop-dead simple user-friendly interfaces to Docker.
 Looks like this one does with the added bonus of providing a local Kubernetes cluster out of the box (instead of tacking it on like Docker Desktop tried, and failed, to do).
 This is huge news for those making enterprise decisions about container tooling for their developers.

 * <https://github.com/rancher-sandbox/rancher-desktop>